Banka district

-Banka district (/ˈbɑːŋkə/) is a district in the southeastern region of the Indian state of Bihar.
+Banka district (/mai/) is a district in the southeastern region of the Indian state of Bihar.
 It is a part of Bhagalpur division.
 The district headquarters of Banka is situated in Banka town.
 The district was established on 21 February 1991.

 History

 Banka is the homeland of the revolutionary Satish Prasad Jha, one of seven martyrs who hoisted the flag of India at the Secretariat building near Patna on 11 August 1942.
 Jha was born in Kharhara near Dhakamod.
 Bhubaneswar Mishra, a noted regional revolutionary from village Faga has contributed a lot in the freedom movement.
 He was sentenced to life imprisonment for killing many cruel British forces.
 Banka has been an attractive destination for veteran socialists.
 Banka played a vital role in the freedom of India.

+Banka also honors the memory of Shashi Prasad Singh, who served as the General Secretary of the Bhagalpur District Congress Committee and was martyred during the Quit India Movement in 1942.
+His legacy is preserved through the Shaheed Shashi Prasad Singh College in Shambhuganj, which serves as a major educational institution in the district.

 Banka became a district on 21 February 1991.